RayPT808/The-Pacemaker/README.md

 5. GitHub
 - Github was used to store the project after being pushed

-6. Istock
+6. Vecteezy.com
-* Istock by Getty Images was used to download pictures for background and illustrations.
+* Vecteezy was used to download pictures for background and illustrations.

-7. Pixlr
+7. Canva.com
-+ Pixlr platform was used to edit, re-size pictures.
++ Canva platform was used to edit, re-size pictures.

 8. VS Code Editor
 - To write and run the code VS Code editor was used which is Code Institute's cloud based IDE platform.